AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 - FTP option for scheduled reports

 - Visitors metrics.
 The following metrics will all be converted to "unique visitors", even though the reporting result may not be an exact match: `visitorshourly`, `visitorsdaily`, `visitorsweekly`, `visitorsmonthly`, `visitorsquarterly`, and `visitorsyearly`.
 This also applies to `mobilevisitorshourly`, `mobilevisitorsdaily`, `mobilevisitorsweekly`, `mobilevisitorsmonthly`, `mobilevisitorsquarterly`, and `mobilevisitorsyearly`.

+## Schedule a converted workbook {#schedule}

+See [Schedule a converted workbook](/help/analyze/report-builder/schedule-reportbuilder.md) in the scheduling article.